kaven276/noradle/doc/deployment.md

 ## Configure `server_config_t` table for Noradle server processes

-After installation script runs, The `server_control_t` table is configured by the following insert statement.
+After installation script runs, The `server_control_t` table is configured by the following insert statements.
 You can modify the default configuration or add additional records to match your NodeJS http gateway reverse connection listening addresses.